-Bachelor of Arts in Business Administration
+Bachelor of Arts in Business Administration, 2013

 "It was everything I wanted in a college."

-After graduating from Comanche High School in 2009, Meredith Parker, 20, enrolled at Ashford University.
+After graduating from Comanche High School in 2009, Meredith Parker enrolled at Ashford University.
 "One of the main reasons I chose Ashford was the small class size, which meant I would have the individualized attention that I wanted from professors."
 When Meredith visited the Clinton campus, she knew immediately that it was a good fit.
 "It was everything I wanted in a college."

-After graduation, Meredith hopes to find a management position.
+Meredith graduated with a Bachelor of Arts in Business Administration in 2013 at age 22 with hopes of finding a management position in the future.
 "There are so many aspects of business that interest me, but I know I definitely want to be in management.
 I also plan to get involved in my community through some form of volunteering."
-For now, though, she's enjoying being a student.
-"I get excited when I sign up for classes, knowing that I will receive attention and opportunities that many students at larger universities do not receive.
-I am very happy with my choice and can't wait to see what the future holds!"
+Meredith told us she made the right choice attending Ashford and said she "can't wait to see what the future holds!"